ngoanh2n/blog/_posts/2021-01-01-build-workflow-with-github-actions.md

 published: true
 title: Build a CI/CD workflow with GitHub Actions
 permalink: posts/build-workflow-with-github-actions
+excerpt: "This post introduces how to build a CI/CD workflow for automation testing project that makes the tests run on multiple browsers corresponding to platforms.
+Such as: `Safari` and `Edge` on `macOS`, `Chrome` and `Firefox` on `Windows`."
 ---

 {% include components/title.md value="Build a CI/CD workflow with GitHub Actions" %}